-Note: if the engine is running, and you engage a gear, then the light will be automatically turned off.
+If you engage a gear, or the bike starts moving, the light will be automatically turned off.

 LED light Settings

 By using this menu you can decide to enable/disable the following options:

 - to turn on/off manually the light by using the clutch lever, - to turn on automatically the light every time after the engine is turned off (useful when parking at nighttime), - to set the maximum amount of seconds the light will stay ON (useful to save the battery).